History of MTV: Expansion of reality programming

 Over the next decade, MTV would engage in channel drift, gradually expanding its programming outside of music videos with programming lightly or heavily related to music.
 MTV became known for its reality programming, some of which followed the lives of musicians; The Osbournes, a reality show based on the everyday life of Black Sabbath frontman Ozzy Osbourne and his family premiered in 2002 and would become one of the network's premiere shows.
 It also kick-started a musical career for Kelly Osbourne, while Sharon Osbourne went on to host her own self-titled talk show on US television.
 Production ended on The Osbournes in November 2004.
 2007's A Shot at Love with Tila Tequila, chronicling MySpace sensation Tila Tequila's journey to find a companion, was the subject of criticism due to Tequila's bisexuality.
 MTV also spawned the paranormal reality TV genre with the broadcast of the show Fear in 2000.

 Despite targeted efforts to play certain types of music videos in limited rotation, MTV greatly reduced its overall rotation of music videos by the mid-2000s.
 While music videos were featured on MTV up to eight hours per day in 2000, the year 2008 saw an average of just three hours of music videos per day on MTV.
-It's been speculated that the rise of social media and websites like YouTube as an outlet for the promotion and viewing of music videos led to this reduction.
+It has been speculated that the rise of social media and websites like YouTube as an outlet for the promotion and viewing of music videos led to this reduction.
 During this time, MTV hired Nancy Bennett as Senior VP of creative and content development for MTV Networks Music.
 As the decade progressed, MTV video blocks would be relegated to the early morning hours.
 During his acceptance speech at the 2007 MTV Video Music Awards, Justin Timberlake implored MTV to "play more damn videos!" in response to these changes.

 2008–present: Modern era

 Retirement of "Music Television" name

 In February 2010, MTV would drop the "Music Television" branding.
 The network would still air video premieres on occasion, through both television and real-time interaction with artists and celebrities on its website.
-Throughout the 2010s, music programming on the network would be scaled back.